 Software updates for operating systems often include security updates.
 You should turn on automatic software updates and use web browsers that are updated often, like Chrome or Firefox.
 Even keeping browser plug-ins up to date can help keep you safe online.

 2. Avoid Phishing scams

 Phishing scams can happen to anyone, anywhere!
-Stay vigilant because cyber criminals will use sophisticated ploys to trick you into giving them personal information like usernames and passwords.
-Email is the most common phishing scam, but they can be done by text, phone and social networking sites.
+Stay vigilant because cybercriminals will use sophisticated ploys to trick you into giving them personal information like usernames and passwords.
+Email is the most common phishing scam, but it can be done by text, phone, and social networking sites.
 Remember that credible institutions like PCU will never ask for personal or financial information through email.

 3. Enable Two-Factor Authentication